Leadership: Laissez-faire or free-rein leadership

-Task-oriented and relationship-oriented
+Task-oriented

-Task-oriented leadership is a style in which the leader is focused on the tasks that need to be performed in order to meet a certain production goal.
-Task-oriented leaders are generally more concerned with producing a step-by-step solution for given problem or goal, strictly making sure these deadlines are met, results and reaching target outcomes.
+Task-oriented leadership is a style characterized by a leader's concentration on the necessary tasks to achieve specific production objectives.
+Leaders following this approach emphasize the creation of systematic solutions for given problems or goals, ensuring strict adherence to deadlines, and achieving targeted outcomes.

+Unlike leaders who prioritize accommodating group members, those with a task-oriented approach concentrate on obtaining precise solutions to fulfill production aims.
+Consequently, they are skilled at ensuring timely goal attainment, although the well-being of their group members might be compromised.
+These leaders maintain an unwavering focus on both the overall goal and the assigned tasks for each team member.

+Relationship-oriented

-Relationship-oriented leadership is a contrasting style in which the leader is more focused on the relationships amongst the group and is generally more concerned with the overall well-being and satisfaction of group members.
+Relationship-oriented leadership is a style in which the leader focuses on the relationships amongst the group and is generally more concerned with the overall well-being and satisfaction of group members.
 Relationship-oriented leaders emphasize communication within the group, show trust and confidence in group members, and show appreciation for work done.